elementzonline/HardwareInterfacing/README.md

 # Hardware Interfacing using AVR Microcontrollers

-[We @ ElementzOnline](https://www.elementzonline.com) are releasing the source codes of various hardware interfacing developed by our Development Team to the public domain.
+[We @ ElementzOnline](https://www.elementzonline.com) releasing the source codes of various hardware interfacing developed by our Development Team to the public domain.

 ### You can see the interfacing guides on our blog [Elementz Tech Blog](https://elementztechblog.wordpress.com/)! :+1: